alexandrabrian/critical_feature_extraction/README.md

 The benchmark has outperformed the Gridsearch, which suggests we should look further into improving our model.

 Possible future steps:
-1. Categories trading signals into 3 categories:
+1. Categorize trading signals into 3 categories:
 	 - Buy (1)
 	- Hold (0)
 	- Sell  (-1)